-Jim A. Kuypers is an associate professor at Virginia Tech’s Department of Communication.
+Jim A. Kuypers is a professor in Virginia Tech’s Department of Communication.
 His research efforts are devoted primarily to exploring and understanding how professional politicians and citizens publicly address pressing social and cultural issues as these issues are relayed through the mediating lenses of the press.

 The framing approach Kuypers has advanced has led to important discoveries that shed light on how framing research from a social scientific point of view and framing research from a rhetorical point of view often yield dramatically different results.
-For instance, in his work on the War on Terror Kuypers found that, contrary to much social scientific work on the subject, the press actively countered efforts of the administrative branch of the United States Government to combat Islamic Terrorism.
+For instance, in his work on the War on Terror, Kuypers found that, contrary to much social scientific work on the subject, the press actively countered efforts of the administrative branch of the U.S. Government to combat Islamic Terrorism.

 Kuypers joined the faculty of Virginia Tech in 2005 after having first served as a Distinguished Senior Lecturer and Director of the Office of Speech at Dartmouth College.

 Rhetorical Framing Analysis

 Professor, Department of Communication, Virginia Tech

 Southern States Communication Association